yongwangd/node-crawler-demo/README.md

 });
 ```

 Create a new `staticCrawler` instance. `Domain` is the root domain of the website you want to crawl. `startFrom` is the sub domain.
-The return value is a object which has two fileds. `pageSource$` is a stream of page source, which you need to use cheerio to parse. `queueLink` is a method to queue new link you find from page source to crawl.
+The return value is a object which has the following fileds.
+`pageSource$` is a stream of page source, which you need to use cheerio to parse. `queueLink` is a method to queue new link you find from page source to crawl.
+`link$` is a url stream that the crawler has crawled

 ```js
 //subscribe the pageSource$ and parse the page source using cheerio.